Ultimate Guide To Stream Live SportsBy Jeremy Evans / September 20, 2016 / Tags: Cut Cable, How-To, Stream Sports

 CBS, HBO, and Showtime all offer standalone subscriptions [you don’t need to have cable] that will let you live stream their programming.
 CBS All Access is $6/month, but live TV isn’t available in every area so check their listings before you buy.
 HBO and Showtime, which periodically air sports specials, are each around $10/month.

 + Niche Sports Streaming Services

 This is limited, but not bad for soccer and tennis.
-FuboTV and KlowdTV are two that offer live soccer streaming for under $10/month.
+FuboTV and KlowdTV are two that offer a lot of live soccer streaming.
 Tennis TV will give you access to ATP World Tour and WTA matches — but no Grand Slams.
 It’s $120 for a year, $20/month, or $10 for 24 hours.

 How To Avoid Blackouts On Sports Streaming Services & Apps